Strategic Long-Term Capacity Planning for Professional Services

 Leveraging Technology for Effective Capacity Planning

-Research shows that as many as 8% of agencies use manual, error-prone methods to handle their agency management, such as spreadsheets.
+Research shows that as many as 8% of agencies use manual, error-prone methods, such as spreadsheets, instead of agency project management tools.
 Out of the agencies that invest in software solutions, as many as 25% use separate software that only performs one function (The 2023 Global Data Report on Agency Valuations).

 BUILD RESOURCE PLANS THAT ACCOUNT FOR THE FULL PICTURE OF YOUR RESOURCES WITH PRODUCTIVE